REACH - Role of microvascular insulin resistance and cardiorespiratory fitness in diabetes

-Participants will then do cardiovascular exercise for 15 weeks, and all testing will be repeated.
+Participants will undergo baseline testing of their heart, blood vessel, and skeletal muscle function, and perform tests to determine exercise ability.
+Participants will then do exercise training for 15 weeks, and all testing will be repeated.

 Duration of Participation: Approximately 7-8 months